oussLaklalech/fullstack-code-java-gradle/README.md

 - Whenever the server is restarted, any added services disappear [OK]
 - There's no way to delete individual services [OK]
-- We want to be able to name services and remember when they were added
+- We want to be able to name services and remember when they were added [OK]
 - The HTTP poller is not implemented

 Frontend/Web track: